 The retina will try to fix things by growing new blood vessels.
 But these new vessels are weak and don't bring much nourishment to the retina.
 These changes are called proliferative diabetes retinopathy.

 Two things can happen to these new, weak blood vessels:

 Your optometrist can look for early signs of retinopathy during an eye exam.
 This exam is different than a vision test for eyeglasses.
 The optometrist will put special drops in your eye to dilate (open) the pupil so that he or she can look in the back of your eye, at the retina.

 Note: If you see sharp flashes of light or you see things in your vision that look like cobwebs, it could mean a detached retina.
 This is an emergency.
 If you have these symptoms, call your doctor right away.

 Good blood sugar control and regular eye exams are the best things you can do to prevent or control eye changes from diabetes.
 If you were recently diagnosed with type 2 diabetes, then schedule an eye exam as soon as possible.
 If your exam shows no damage, then get a retinal eye exam every two years.

-Many Group Health medical centers now offer a retinal eye exam using a high-quality digital camera.
+Many Kaiser Permanente medical offices now offer a retinal eye exam using a high-quality digital camera.
 This exam is fast and easy, and patients don't need to have their eyes dilated.

 If diabetes retinopathy has reached a point that it threatens your vision, your doctor will probably recommend laser treatment, which shines a strong beam of light into the back of your eye to cauterize or burn the blood vessels.
 This sounds like it might be painful, but it's not.
 The retina doesn't have many nerve endings, so it doesn't feel much pain.